LHNCBC/formbuilder-lhcforms/API.md

 questionnaire.
 When the user clicks Save & Close button in the form builder window, the parent window will receive a closed message with the final modifications to the questionnaire and the form builder window is closed.
-When the user clicks the cancel button, the parent window will receive a canceled message, and the form builder window is closed.
+When the user clicks the cancel button, the form builder window is closed and the parent window will receive a canceled message.

 ### Set up event listener
 Before opening the form builder window, add an event listener to the parent